Chinese mitten crab: Counterfeit Yangcheng Lake crabs

 Counterfeit crabs are a problem in the hairy crab industry.
-Due to the high demand for hairy crabs specifically from Yangcheng Lake, many vendors sell hairy crabs from other lakes and claim they are authentic Yangcheng Lake hairy crabs.
+Due to the high demand for them, specifically from Yangcheng Lake, many vendors sell hairy crabs from other lakes and claim they are authentic Yangcheng Lake hairy crabs.
 Although only 3,000 tons of Yangcheng Lake hairy crabs were harvested in 2012, more than 100,000 tons of supposed "Yangcheng" crabs were sold.

-"Bathing crabs" are hairy crabs sourced from elsewhere which are temporarily placed in Yangcheng Lake and then fraudulently sold as genuine Yangcheng Lake hairy crabs.
+"Bathing crabs" are hairy crabs sourced from elsewhere that are temporarily placed in Yangcheng Lake and then fraudulently sold as genuine Yangcheng Lake hairy crabs.

 Identifying counterfeit crabs is a hard task, as the Yangcheng Lake hairy crabs look exactly like other hairy crabs.
 Technology has been implemented to identify fake hairy crabs, such as laser tags, prints, and barcodes, but these are easily forged.
 Blockchain-based tracing has also been implemented, where caught crabs are entered into a blockchain.
 Efforts to combat bathing crabs are ongoing.